waltermanias/cdk-poc/README.md

 - Move all API Keys and secrets to AWS Secret Manager.
 - To reduce service cost (CloudFormation+S3), you can attach the file into the email.
 - If you have a lot of request of the same email account, you can implement Dynamo DAX to improve the response.
+- You can improve your lambda response using warm start.